 How can I fix hard water?

-Hard water is very east to treat with a - wait for it - water softener.
-As much as we'd love to tell you that you can install one yourself, this is one of those things that require a licensed plumber.
-Even if you have an existing system, additionally piping may be required.
-The installation of a water softener can take anywhere between an hour or a day depending on your specific needs.
+Hard water is very easy to treat with a – wait for it – water softener.
+As much as we’d love to tell you that you can install one yourself, this is one of those things that require a licensed plumber.
+Even if you have an existing system, additional piping may be required.
+The installation of a water softener can take anywhere between an hour and a day depending on your specific needs.

 Do I need a water softener?